adelansari/booksite-php/README.md

 ## Admin Side

 The admin side of the site allows for adding, editing and deleting books.
 All changes to the books are saved in the data json file.

+## Reference

+The initial completion of this project can be found at my [GitHub repository](https://github.com/adelansari/PHP_lessons/tree/main/lecture/basics/final_project/booksite).

+The original project, created by Damien Kuosmanen, is available [here](https://github.com/jiivonen/PHP-booksite).